 Is it a location page?
 YES!
 Is it a landing page?
 YES!
 Leaning Tree Marketing often finds businesses with multiple locations not performing as well as they could in local search results.
-At first glance, many of these businesses, such as law firms, insurance agencies, financial planners and home improvement specialties appear to have decent websites.
+At first glance, many of these businesses, such as law firms, insurance agencies, financial planners, and home improvement services appear to have decent websites.
 However, what they typically have in common is that they are missing optimized location landing pages.

 Local SEO ranking factors have many moving parts called “signals.”
 One of those parts is called a “location landing page.”
 A location landing page is a dedicated page on your website that is highly visible to search engines.
-They have on-page location specifics.
-They provide important information, including how to contact your business.
-Aim to achieve clear connections between office locations and your services.
-These pages should also easily convert a web lead into a phone call, email, or forms submission to your business.
-Or, in the very least, provide directions to your business.
+The “on-page” meta-data has location-specific information.
+The Google Map on this page provides important information, including how to find your business.